ricrpi/mupen64plus/README.md

 A set of utilities for automatically installing mupen64plus on the Raspberry PI

-Before installation:
-Set the GPU memory to 64mb in raspi-config.

-Set CONF_SWAPSIZE to 512 in /etc/dphys-swapfile and run 'sudo dphys-swapfile setup; sudo reboot'

 Users should run the following to install: git clone https://github.com/ricrpi/mupen64plus cd mupen64plus